pierre-rouleau/trying-erlang/exercises/e1/exercise-1.rst

 also don't suffer from this: use a Lisp aware editor and you can depend on it to properly highlight the S-expressions and balance the parentheses.

-My first version of the code had a bug in it because the loop call was inside the case statement.
-I fixed that int he second version.
+At first I thought my first version of the code had a bug in it because the loop call was inside the case statement.
+I also thought that int the second version.
+But instead I prevented the server to stop.
+The version 3 of the file handles invalid messages, removing them from the server mailbox, and then loops when valid and invalid messages are received, it does not loop when a stop requested is received.

 Flexible and Hidden Server